-- 1. I am employed as Director of Financial Planning and Procurement for the California Independent System Operator Corporation (the "CAISO").
+- 1. I am employed as Director of Financial Planning and Procurement for the California Independent System Operator Corporation (CAISO).
 My business address is 250 Outcropping Way, Folsom, California 95630.
 As part of my duties at the CAISO, I oversee the development of the CAISO's grid management charge.
-I am responsible for the CAISO's revenue requirement and budget preparation and management; long term financial planning; corporate procurement and contract management.
+I also oversee the CAISO's budget preparation and management, long-term financial planning, and corporate procurement and contract management.
 I received an undergraduate degree in Business Administration with a major in accounting from the California State University of Sacramento.
-Prior to my current position I was a Financial Analyst at the CAISO from 2010 2014.
-Prior to the CAISO I was a Senior Accountant at the California Association of Hospitals and Health Systems (2003 2010) and an Accountant at Enterprise Resource Group (1999 2003). - 2.
-The purpose of my declaration is to provide cost support for the fixed implementation fee that the CAISO proposes to charge the NorthWestern Corporation, d/b/a/ NorthWestern Energy ("NorthWestern") for the development and implementation of the energy imbalance market under the Implementation Agreement that the CAISO is filing today.
+Prior to my current position, I was a Financial Analyst at the CAISO from 2010 to 2014.
+Prior to the CAISO, I was a Senior Accountant at the California Association of Hospitals and Health Systems (2003 2010) and an Accountant at Enterprise Resource Group (1999 2003). - The purpose of my declaration is to provide cost support for the fixed implementation fee that the CAISO proposes to charge El Paso Electric Company, a Texas corporation (EPE), for the development and implementation of the Energy Imbalance Market (EIM) under the Implementation Agreement that the CAISO is filing today.